chazapp/prometheus-openweathermap-exporter/README.md

 # Prometheus-OpenWeatherMap-Exporter

-This project allows for monitoring of OpenWeatherMap data via a Prometheus-compatible endpoint
+This project allows for monitoring of OpenWeatherMap data via a Prometheus-compatible endpoint.
+On each call to `GET /metrics`, the exporter will query the OWM API for current and forecasted weather data about configured cities.

 ## Usage